microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/AzureTableBackup/Documentation/AzureTableBackup.md

 # Azure Table Backup Function App
-This guide will explain how to use the AzureBackupTable function, found in AzureTableBackup/Function
+This guide will explain how to use the AzureBackupTable function, found in AzureBackup/Function

 ## Prerequisites
 * Visual Studio (tested in VS 2019, but likely works with other versions as well)
 * Download the latest version of the public Github repository from: https://github.com/microsoftgraph/group-membership-management
 * Ensure that GMM is already set up in your environment, as you will need some of the values from your gmm-data-\<env> keyvault

-## AzureTableBackup Configuration
+## AzureBackup Configuration
 Format:
 ```
 {